smayo2/SentiWeb/README.md

 # sentiweb
-Have you ever wanted to know if your web pages gives an overall positive message to users?
+Have you ever wanted to know if your web pages give an overall positive message to users?
 Sentiweb is a tool that uses sentiment analysis to determine the overall sentiment of your web pages.

 Dependencies
 - matplotlib: https://matplotlib.org/